AnthonyCxx/Notes-and-Writeups/OverTheWire-WriteUps-main/README.md

 # OverTheWire-WriteUps
 This repository contains write-ups on various OverTheWire levels.
-Once I finish the Bandit exercises, I will begin working on Krypton.
+Once I finish the Bandit exercises, I will begin working on Krypton or Semtex.

 ## Project Description
 These write-ups should serve as a guide for newer students who are learning Linux, particularly in the context of cybersecurity.